kchan45/CAP-Sensor4Bio/README.md

 * `data` includes subdirectories that contain the raw data, processed data, and final ML model training/validation/testing datasets.

 **Note: While this work is under review, this repository is subject to change.
-Only changes made to increase user-friendly-ness will be made; no changes will be made to the results of the work.**
+Only changes made to increase user-friendliness will be made; no changes will be made to the results of the work.**